Qowaiv/Qowaiv/README.md

 * [Qowaiv.Json.Newtonsoft](https://www.nuget.org/packages/Qowaiv.Json.Newtonsoft/)
 * [Qowaiv.Text.Json.Serialization](https://www.nuget.org/packages/Qowaiv.Text.Json.Serialization/)

-For the .NET 6.0, and higher versions of the package, when using `System.Text.Json`, no custom serialization registration is required for Qowaiv SVO's: all have been decorated with the `[JsonConverter]` attribute.
+For .NET 6.0, and higher versions of the package, when using `System.Text.Json`, no custom serialization registration is required for Qowaiv SVO's: all have been decorated with the `[JsonConverter]` attribute.